 Of course, Google can pull content from its own services such as YouTube TV and also Google TV (formerly Play Movies).
 Beyond that, however, are quite a few third-party services.
-Major players like Netflix, Disney+, Hulu, and HBO Max are included, and NBC’s Peacock is also coming soon.
-The full list of services can be found below as provided by Google.
+Major players like Disney+, Hulu, and HBO Max are included, and NBC’s Peacock.
+The full list of services supported in the United States can be found below.

 - Amazon Prime Video